pippyn/icloud3/Readme.md

 **Dynamic Stationary Zone**
 When a device has not moved for 60m/200ft in 2 polling cycles, it is considered to be stationary.
 Examples might be when you are at a mall, doctor's office, restaurant, friend's house, etc. If the device is stationary, it's Stationary Zone location (latitude and longitude) is automatically updated with the current values, the device state is changed and the interval time is set to the *inzone_interval* value (default is 2 hrs).
 This almost eliminates the number of times the device must be polled to see how far it is from home when you haven't moved for a while.
 When you leave the Stationary Zone, the IOS App notifies Home Assistant that the Stationary Zone has been exited and the device tracking begins again.

 *Note:* You do not have to create the Stationary Zone in the zones.yaml file, the iCloud3 device tracker automatically creates one for every device being tracked when Home Assistant is started.
+The initial location is latitude 0°, longitude 180° (where the international date line crosses the equator).
 It's name is *devicename_Stationary*.

 **NearZone Zone**
 There may be times when the Home Zone's (or another zone's) cell service is poor and does not track the device adequately when the device nears a zone.
 This can create problems triggering automations when the device enters the zone since the Find-My-Friends location service has problems monitoring it's location.